beeb/beeb-li/src/lib/posts/aws-lambda-rust-docker.md

 <script lang="ts">
-  import ChatNote from '$lib/components/ChatNote.svelte' import Console from '$lib/components/Console.svelte' import Image from '$lib/components/Image.svelte'
+  import ChatNote from '$lib/components/ChatNote.svelte' import Console from '$lib/components/Console.svelte'
 </script>

 ## Contents

 ## Introduction

-Rust is a great language to consider when writing services for AWS Lambda, because of its extremely low start-up time, CPU usage and memory footprint.
+Rust is a great language to consider when writing services for [AWS Lambda](https://aws.amazon.com/lambda/), because of its extremely low start-up time, CPU usage and memory footprint.
 These are all important metrics to consider in serverless infrastructure and they translate to direct cost savings and better performance when minimized.

-The [recommended](https://docs.aws.amazon.com/lambda/latest/dg/rust-package.html) and most straightforward way to deploy Rust programs to AWS Lambda is to upload a zipped binary, either through the AWS CLI or with the amazing [Cargo Lambda](https://www.cargo-lambda.info/commands/deploy.html).
+The [recommended](https://docs.aws.amazon.com/lambda/latest/dg/rust-package.html) and most straightforward way to deploy Rust programs to AWS Lambda is to upload a zipped binary, either through the [AWS CLI](https://docs.aws.amazon.com/lambda/latest/dg/rust-package.html#rust-deploy-cargo) or with the amazing [Cargo Lambda](https://www.cargo-lambda.info/commands/deploy.html).
 While the latter makes the process of testing, compiling and deploying Rust Lambdas very easy, there is sometimes the need to distribute a Docker image instead of the raw binary.
 For instance, using container images allows to leverage the ECR container registry in AWS for